ApiLogicServer/Docs/docs/Security-sql.md

 ## sqlite Authentication DB

-Projects are pre-configured with sqlite database security, initially disabled.
+Projects are pre-configured with sqlite database security, initially disabled (exception: Security is **enabled** for the [sample nw+ project](Sample-Database.md#northwind-with-logic){:target="_blank" rel="noopener"}).
 This simplifes getting started with security.
-The database file is `security/authentication_provider/sql/authentication_db.sqlite`.

-> Exception: Security is **enabled** for the [sample nw+ project](Sample-Database.md#northwind-with-logic){:target="_blank" rel="noopener"}.
+The sqlite database file is `database/authentication_db.sqlite`.
+Models are located in `database/database_discovery/authentication_models.py`.

 In addition to `Users`, `Roles` and `UserRole`, this database includes: